Cleaning Your Pool After a Storm

-Even though your pool will look clean and clear after a few rounds of vacuuming, there will still be a good amount of microscopic and potentially harmful organic contaminants still floating around.
+Even though your pool will look clean and clear after a few rounds of vacuuming, there will still be a good amount of microscopic and potentially harmful organic contaminants still floating around from the storm.
 If left unchecked, this can lead to algae growth, as well as potentially harmful bacteria in your pool.
-To stop the growth of these contaminants, begin by using a powerful pool shock such as Cal-Hypo or Chlorine-Free.
+To stop the growth of these contaminants, begin by using a powerful pool shock such as Cal-Hypo or chlorine-free.
 Add enough shock to raise the chlorine level to around 10.0 ppm.

 Once the pool has been shocked and the chlorine level has subsided to around 3.0 ppm, start to balance your water chemistry, beginning with Total Alkalinity.
 After the Total Alkalinity has been brought to normal levels — between 80 and 120 ppm — you can easily adjust the pH, chlorine, and calcium hardness of your water.
 Once it has been balanced, run your filtration system until all the water has been properly sanitized.

-Run Circulation and Filtration Systems Until Water is Clear
+Run Circulation & Filtration Systems Until Water is Clear

 Running your circulation and filtration systems is the last step to achieving a clean and clear pool after a storm.
 After vacuuming and brushing your pool, you will want to run your pool equipment until the water is clean.
 This may take up to several days, but it is important to make sure your system is running the entire time.

 Take extra care to check the skimmer basket, the pump strainer basket, and the pressure of the filter while you are running the equipment around the clock.
 Empty the baskets as soon as they fill up with debris, and backwash your filter if the pressure gauge reads 8-10 PSI higher than the clean starting pressure.
 This will help keep your equipment running smoothly and will give you a healthy pool in no time!

 If you have further questions on how to clean your pool after a storm, visit or contact your local Leslie’s store or call us at 1-800-LESLIES.